This is my search section here

 Context

 So that’s Ecclesiastes.
 Let’s turn now to The Song of Solomon.
-Once again, there’s no immediate historical context that we need to be aware of.
+This time the author is clear, chapter one verse one: Solomon.
+Again, there is no strict historical context that we need to be aware of.
 But the book does have some important redemptive-historical context.
-There’s a bit of a reenactment and inversion of Genesis 2 and 3 going on in the book.
-What I mean is that the beautiful relationship in the Garden of Eden between Adam and Eve was intended for God’s glory and their good.
+There is a bit of a reenactment and inversion of Genesis 2 and 3 going on in the book.
+What I mean is that that beautiful relationship in the Garden of Eden between Adam and Eve was intended for God’s glory and their good.
 Now, this side of the fall, men and women are still to relate to each other in marriage, sexually, according to God’s perfect plan.
 If they do, it will again be to His glory and their good.
 That is, really to their good.
 But if they don’t, they will experience more of the same consequences that Adam and Eve did in Genesis 3: God will not be glorified and men and women will harm themselves and each other.

 So this book is at the same time commentary on what it looks like for the man and women to be “naked and not ashamed” and a celebration of God’s love for us.